nautobot/nautobot/nautobot/docs/rest-api/overview.md

 ### APISelect with versioning capability

-`APISelect` constructor includes an optional `api_version` argument which if set overrides the default API version of the request.
+The constructor for Nautobot's `APISelect`/`APISelectMultiple` UI widgets now includes an optional `api_version` argument which if set overrides the default API version of the request.

 ## Serialization